mikesole/beer-monitor-web-app/README.md

 # Brew Monitor Web App

-A web application based on [LoopBack](http://loopback.io) to visualise brew monitoring data.
+A web application based on [LoopBack](http://loopback.io) to log and visualise brew monitoring data.